awsdocs/aws-snowball-user-guide/doc_source/using-adapter-cli.md

 ## Supported AWS CLI Amazon S3 Commands<a name="using-adapter-cli-commands"></a>

-Following, you can find a description of the subset of AWS CLI commands and options for Amazon S3 that the AWS Snowball Edge appliance supports\.
+Following, you can find a description of the subset of AWS CLI commands and options for Amazon S3 that the AWS Snowball Edge device supports\.
 If a command or option isn't listed following, it's not supported\.
 You can declare some unsupported options, like `--sse` or `--storage-class`, along with a command\.
 However, these are ignored and have no impact on how data is imported\.
 + [cp](http://docs.aws.amazon.com/cli/latest/reference/s3/cp.html) Copies a file or object to or from the Snowball\.
   + `--dryrun` \(boolean\) The operations that would be performed using the specified command are displayed without being run\.
   + `--quiet` \(boolean\) Operations performed by the specified command are not displayed\.